bellepoque7/SNU_FIRA/SNU_FIRA_BA/2-3 Statistical Model(SM)/Lecture/readme.md

-1. Optimal Prediction
+## 1. Optimal Prediction

-2. The case of simpler linear regression
+## 2. The case of simpler linear regression

-3. Model Checking and inference: 잔차분석, 회귀분석
+## 3. Model Checking and inference:

+- 잔차분석, 회귀분석

-4. Data Visualization and wrangling: ggplot & Excercise(by T.A)
+## 4. Data Visualization and wrangling:

+- ggplot2: adding context, Scales, Statistical transformation

+- Excercise(by T.A)
-5. Multivariate linear models
+## 5. Multivariate linear models

-6. Model Checking and inference
+## 6. Model Checking and inference

-7. Model evaluation and variable selecton
+## 7. Model evaluation and variable selecton

-8. Smoothing methods
+## 8. Smoothing methods

-9. Simulations and bootstraps
+## 9. Simulations and bootstraps

-10. Logistics regression, GLM and GAMs
+## 10. Logistics regression, GLM and GAMs

-11. More general models
+## 11. More general models